 Petrel Research & Strategy

-This perspective has driven every chapter of Sara's career: evaluating foundation and federally-funded workforce programs at the Rutgers Education and Employment Research Center, leading research on postsecondary pathways, competency-based education, and credential quality at ETS, and now building Petrel Research as an independent practice.
-She has worked across 17 states, contributed to more than $10 million in competitive grants, and produced 60+ publications spanning academic journals, policy briefs, and practitioner reports.
+That conviction has driven every chapter of her career: evaluating foundation- and federally-funded workforce programs at the Rutgers Education and Employment Research Center, leading research on postsecondary pathways, competency-based education, and credential quality at ETS, and now building Petrel Research as an independent practice.
+She has worked across 17 states, contributed to more than $10 million in competitive grants, and produced 60+ publications spanning peer-reviewed journals, policy briefs, and practitioner reports.
+Petrel Research takes its name from the storm petrel — a seabird known for navigating open water in conditions that disorient others.
+It is the right symbol for a practice oriented toward finding, and building, clearer paths forward.

 Applied across community colleges, state systems, federal agencies, employer and education technology partners.